 This element is ongoing throughout FY2024 and FY2025 and includes continuous system planning efforts and implementation of the Regional General Aviation and Heliport System Plan.
 Ongoing technical assistance to local governments and stakeholders for development recommendations and preservation of the North Central Texas regional aviation system is provided.
 Coordination with State and federal governments and aviation stakeholders will be completed to provide input to the National Plan of Integrated Airport Systems, the Texas Airport System Plan, and North Central Texas Council of Governments' documents (such as the Metropolitan Transportation Plan).
 Airport system evaluation may include demand forecasting and capacity assessments.
 Consultant services may be utilized.
-Another notable initiative is university assistance via the North Texas Innovation Alliance Urban Resilience Fellowship Program, which utilizes students to develop innovative solutions to pressing local transportation issues.
 This project is funded through Regional Transportation Council Local funds.
 Funding from the Federal Aviation Administration (FAA) for production of a new Regional General Aviation and Heliport System Plan will be requested.
 Anticipated products include:

-- New Regional General Aviation and Heliport System Plan if FAA funds are received; - Air Transportation Advisory Committee meetings; - Stakeholder meetings and associated outreach materials; - Continued implementation of the Regional General Aviation and Heliport System Plan; - Aviation system performance measures; - Collection of geospatial data related to airport infrastructure; - Geographical Information System (GIS) web interface; - Monitoring of compatible development surrounding airports, including obstructions; - · Aviation environmental planning tools such as noise modeling and wildlife tracking; - Monitoring, coordination, and evaluation of the impacts of unmanned aircraft systems (UAS) on the regional aviation system; and - Evaluation of the Change to Electric Aircraft Fleets, Development of Strategies, Benchmarking and Modeling of the Market for Electric Aircraft Costs via the North Texas Innovation Alliance Urban Resilience Fellowship Program.
+- New Regional General Aviation and Heliport System Plan if FAA funds are received; - Air Transportation Advisory Committee meetings; - Stakeholder meetings and associated outreach materials; - Continued implementation of the Regional General Aviation and Heliport System Plan; - Aviation system performance measures; - Collection of geospatial data related to airport infrastructure; - Geographical Information System (GIS) web interface; - Monitoring of compatible development surrounding airports, including obstructions; - Aviation environmental planning tools such as noise modeling and wildlife tracking; and - Monitoring, coordination, and evaluation of the impacts of unmanned aircraft systems (UAS) on the regional aviation system.